ARTICLE I – NAME

 ARTICLE IX – OTHER OFFICIAL POSITIONS

 Section 1: Proceedings Editor.
-There shall be a Proceedings Editor responsible for preparing for publication the papers presented at the Association’s Annual Conference and for the reproduction and distribution of these Proceedings.
-The Proceedings Editor shall be appointed by the President, with the approval of the Executive Board, for a term of two (2) years.
+There shall be a Proceedings Editor responsible for preparing for publication the papers presented at the Association’s Annual Conference and for the online archiving of these Proceedings.
+The Proceedings Editor shall be appointed by the President, with the approval of the Executive Board, and shall serve at the pleasure of the President.

 Section 2: Historian/Archivist.
 There shall be a Historian/Archivist responsible for acquiring, organizing, preserving as a discrete entity, and retrieving the official minutes and reports of the Association, as well as other materials documenting its programs and activities that constitute the historic record of the Association.
 The Historian/Archivist shall be appointed by the President, with the approval of the Executive Board, and shall serve at the pleasure of the President.

 Section 3: Membership Database Manager.
-The Membership Database Manager shall be responsible for keeping accurate records of all members in the online membership directory, and will generate membership renewal notices.
+The Membership Database Manager shall be responsible for keeping accurate records of all members in the online membership directory, generate membership renewal notices and provide census data to the executive board.
+The Membership Database Manager shall be appointed by the President, with the approval of the Executive Board, and shall serve at the pleasure of the President.

 ARTICLE X – COMMITTEES